ossf/tac/process/TI-Gives+Gets.md

 ### Gets/Benefits

  TI eligible to receive all Gets from Incubating plus:
  * Receives consideration as in-scope for any submission to an OpenSSF-managed conference or event.
+This includes consideration for booth space at the conference and/or the OpenSSF booth.
  * Receives infrastructure support (details determined by project leads and OpenSSF Budget Committee).
  * May post project updates and tutorials to the OpenSSF blog.
  * May request OpenSSF budget for project improvements such as security audits or time-bound contracting needs.